-Here is a month by month guide to help you learn how to grow garlic.
-Growing garlic is fun for the whole family and we are happy to help you grow your own garlic.
-Our gourmet organic garlic can either be eaten or used for planting garlic stock in the fall. (fall planting garlic starts in October, so does our calendar!)
+Please order your organic garlic seed varieties soon as they sell out very quickly!
+Use this handy month by month guide to help you learn how to grow garlic in your garden.
+Growing garlic is fun for the whole family and we are happy to help you grow your own organic garlic seed.
+Our gourmet organic garlic can either be eaten or used for planting garlic stock in the fall.

 Note: See our Photo Gallery for a sequential view of the garlic season.

 Quick links to each month: